-Some buyers will send me photographs of themselves, often including their pets or their children.
-They might write letters to the seller, talking about why they want to buy the home and sharing a bit of personal information.
-Are they real letters?
-Or are they copied from the internet?
-Don't fall into this trap.
+Some buyers will try the strategy of playing to your emotions as the seller: sending photographs of themselves, often including their children or pets.
+They may write you a letter, talking about why they want to buy the home and sharing some personal information.

-After the seller has had a chance to digest this information, the seller has choices.
-The seller can:
+After you've had a chance to digest this information, you have a few choices as the seller.
+You can:

-- Accept the offer the seller likes the best, or
+- Accept the offer you like the best

-- Issue a counter offer to one buyer or more than one buyer, or
+- Issue a counteroffer to one buyer or more than one buyer

-- Ask all buyers to resubmit highest and best offers, or
+- Ask all buyers to resubmit their highest and best offers

 - Adjust the sales price, and look for more offers